 Age Cymru can be contacted on 08000 2223 444 or via their website at www.ageuk.org.uk/cymru/

 MENCAP Cymru offers advice, information and support on any issue to do with learning disabilities.
-You can contact them by phone on 029 2074 7588 or via the internet at www.mencap.org.uk/mencap-cymru
+You can contact them by phone on 0808 8000 300 or online at https://wales.mencap.org.uk/

 You may also be able to get advice and help from the Family Rights Group, which covers England and Wales, and which advises parents and other family members whose children may require social care services.
 You can contact them on 0808 801 0366 and their website can be found at www.frg.org.uk

-Care Council for Wales: If you have a complaint regarding the actions of an individual social worker or care worker, you may wish to contact the Care Council for Wales:
+Social Care Wales: If you have a complaint regarding the registration or actions of an individual social worker or care worker, you may wish to contact Social Care Wales:

 The Care Council for Wales, Southgate House, Wood Street, Cardiff, CF10 1EW Telephone: 0300 30 33 444

-Care and Social Services Inspectorate Wales: CSSIW regulate and inspect to improve adult care, childcare and social services for people in Wales.
+Care Inspectorate Wales: CIW regulate and inspect to improve adult care, childcare and social services for people in Wales.

 0300 7900 126 firstname.lastname@example.org